Don’t Settle for the Tip of the Iceberg

 2. Explore Other Formal Educational Opportunities

 Many professional associations outside the legal field provide continuing education sessions in their areas of expertise.
-Attending webinars or seminars presented by accountants, insurance brokers, surveyors, information technology specialists, and other professionals can allow a paralegal to develop a deeper insight into financial, business, or scientific factors relating to their legal specialty.
+Attending webinars or seminars presented by accountants, insurance brokers, surveyors, information technology specialists, and other professionals can allow a paralegal or legal assistant to develop a deeper insight into financial, business, or scientific factors relating to their legal specialty.
 For example, paralegals concentrating in construction law may benefit from continuing education seminars presented by engineers regarding trends in the construction industry.

 Vendors such as business service providers and title insurance companies often provide free or nominally priced webinars, making these courses a great choice for paralegals who desire to expand their education into disciplines outside their usual area of law.

 Community colleges offer non-credit courses in such areas as business formation, project management, finance, real estate licensure, and estate planning.
 Although these are geared to the general public, they can provide a helpful introduction to, or refresher on, such topics for paralegals who specialize in other areas.

 LinkedIn and similar apps provide a wide variety of online training and certificate programs.

 Reading books, visiting museums, watching documentaries or historical films, and listening to podcasts that dig deeply into a subject can provide paralegals with a greater understanding of their field of law.
 These activities can help paralegals and legal assistants comprehend not just how things are done, but also why they are done.
 For instance, the book “The Immortal Life of Henrietta Lacks,” by Rebecca Skloot, demonstrates the need for and purpose of disclosure, consent, and other ethical considerations in healthcare law.